sapphirepp/sapphirepp/doc/pages/quick-start.md

 ## Results {#results-quick-start}

-Running the simulation will create a `results` directory in `sapphirepp/build`.
+Running the simulation will create a `results` directory.
 Listing the contents of this folder with:

 ```shell